jaitone/CV/README.md

 ### Makers Academy (June 2019 - October 2019)

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Jasmine, Jest

 ### VET in Electronics (September 2007- June 2010)

 Electronics, Microelectronics, Logic, Electricity.
 - As part of the course, I have built a radio in a team environment.
 In addition, I have installed an antenna TV system in a building.